chaosraine/codge/src/site/notes/40-49 🔅 Sláinte/40 Thoughts & Ideas/How to Keep Things Rolling.md

 ---

-There's a whole host of reasons I haven't updated the site or the podcast for a bit, but one of the biggest things is that I've been feeling a lot of [[mental friction\|mental friction]].
+There's a whole host of reasons I haven't updated the site or the podcast for a bit, but one of the biggest things is that I've been feeling a lot of [[40-49 🔅 Sláinte/41 Mind/mental friction\|mental friction]].
 That's not a bad thing necessarily, but given the privileged position I'm in where my work doesn't directly correlate to whether my family eats or not, friction can bring the whole thing to a standstill.

 ## How can *I* keep things rolling?